Mongolia and the Olympics - winning gold in Judo

 Bactrian camel - camel trekking in Mongolia

-For one of our camel trekking experiences in Mongolia, we focus on Mongolia’s Khongoryn Els Sand Dunes – Mongolia’s highest dunes stretching for about 180km in length and 12km in width.
-We recommend a minimum of two days but for those with the time, we suggest a five-day trek as this gives you longer to explore the remote, little-visited southern side of the dunes.
-(Our camel treks are always vehicle supported so for those that need to can swap four legs for four wheels.)
-Previous guests have highlighted the colours in the evening sky, the stars, the cool early morning climb of the dunes and playing cards with our camel herder who acted as their camel guide.
-Not a single mention of stubborn camels or sore backsides.
+One of our camel trekking experiences in Mongolia focuses on Mongolia’s Khongoryn Els Sand Dunes, the highest dunes in Mongolia, stretching about 180 km in length and 12 km in width.
+We recommend a minimum of two days, but for a more immersive experience, a five-day trek allows for extensive exploration of the remote, lesser-visited southern side of the dunes.
+Our treks are vehicle-supported, so participants can switch from camels to vehicles if needed.
+Previous guests have highlighted the colours in the evening sky, the stars, the cool early morning climb of the dunes, and playing cards with our camel herder who acted as their camel guide.
+Not a single mention of stubborn camels or sore backsides!

-• Uujim Pass – the sand dunes are breached by a natural highway of low-lying sand and this north-south route has been in use for centuries.
-The prevailing winds blow away lightweight sand before it has a chance to lay down in deep drifts thereby preserving the route.
+• Uujim Pass – A natural highway through the dunes preserved by the prevailing winds which blow away lightweight sand before it has a chance to lay down in deep drifts thereby preserving the route.
+(The sand dunes are breached by this natural highway of low-lying sand and this north-south route has been in use for centuries.)

-• Mount Zoolon – the sand dunes are ‘squeezed’ between the Bayan Tsagaan Mountains to the north and the Zoolon and Sevrey Mountains on the south.
+• Mount Zoolon – The dunes are ‘squeezed’ between the Bayan Tsagaan Mountains to the north and the Zoolon and Sevrey Mountains on the south.

-• Zuun Shurguul – a dense Gobi forest of saxsaul trees and tall grasses
+• Zuun Shurguul – A dense Gobi forest of saxaul trees and tall grasses

 Wolf prints - camel trekking Mongolia, Gobi Desert